bentyss/Socket-Tic-Tac-Toe/README.md

 With NPM/Node installed, run "npm install" while in repo directory in bash. (this looks at package.txt for dependencies)

-Then run "node server app.js"

 Then run "node app.js"

-Then go to localhost:2000 in browser!
+Then go to http:localhost:2000 in browser!

+To Play with friend, get your IP address and make sure they are on teh same network (wifi) and have them type in your IP in the browser.
+(http:serverIP:200)